EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 # No Verification of Signatures # {#sec-no-source-auth}

-There are some application scenarios using group communications that have particularly strict requirements.
+There are some application scenarios using group communication that have particularly strict requirements.
 One example of this is the requirement of low message latency in non-emergency lighting applications {{I-D.somaraju-ace-multicast}}.
 For those applications which have tight performance constraints and relaxed security requirements, it can be inconvenient for some endpoints to verify digital signatures in order to assert source authenticity of received group messages.
 In other cases, the signature verification can be deferred or only checked for specific actions.
 For instance, a command to turn a bulb on where the bulb is already on does not need the signature to be checked.
 In such situations, the counter signature needs to be included anyway as part of the group message, so that an endpoint that needs to validate the signature for any reason has the ability to do so.

 In this specification, it is NOT RECOMMENDED that endpoints do not verify the counter signature of received group messages.
 However, it is recognized that there may be situations where it is not always required.
 The consequence of not doing the signature validation is that security in the group is based only on the group-authenticity of the shared keying material used for encryption.
 That is, endpoints in the group have evidence that a received message has been originated by a group member, although not specifically identifiable in a secure way.
 This can violate a number of security requirements, as the compromise of any element in the group means that the attacker has the ability to control the entire group.
 Even worse, the group may not be limited in scope, and hence the same keying material might be used not only for light bulbs but for locks as well.
 Therefore, extreme care must be taken in situations where the security requirements are relaxed, so that deployment of the system will always be done safely.